 The reduced repetition rates, combined with improved training and tutoring of principals, primary education teachers and parents, is expected to reduce dropout rates and increase the number of potential secondary education graduates.
 The expected reductions in drop-out rates are based on the average rates between the years 2004 and 2012 (Table 5).
-To avoid possible alterations from outliers, the model is based on adjustments of extreme values as described in paragraph 2.6 above (see sheet PRI.STAT).
+To avoid possible alterations from outliers, the model is based on adjustments of extreme values as described in paragraph 2.6 above (see Annex 1 sheet PRI.STAT).

 Table 5.
 Dropout rate - Primary level for the baseline